spfncer/swamphacks-25/README.md

 ### Installation

-To install Comment-tary in your browser, navigate to the extensions store and search for
+To install Comment-tary in your browser, navigate to []() and install the extension.

 ### Developer Setup